 The essence of good dog recall training lies in creating a situation where the dog feels the urge to be next to you more than anything else in the world when he hears that recall command.
 If you have punished him, no matter how moderately, you will have reduced his desire to get himself next to you.

 This is counter productive and there seems little point in shooting yourself in the foot when there is a better alternative.
 So if there is no point in correcting the dog at all, what should you do?

 What to do when your dog ignores you

 The first is to recover your dog.
 And the second is to take steps to ensure that he isn’t given opportunity to ignore you again.
-In other words, to manage his future behavior more carefully until you have completed the third step – teaching your dog to recall on command
+In other words, to manage his future behavior more carefully until you have completed the third step – dog recall training.

 Recovering your dog

 If your dog is not too pre-occupied, the best strategy is simply to make a lot of noise (to attract his attention) and without pausing turn and run away from your dog.
 As fast as you can.

 Most dogs cannot resist running after a whooping, hollering crazy human friend.
 If your dog is rushing off to play with another dog and ignores your whoops, shouts and whistles, you are simply going to have to go and get him.